AdaCore/gnatstudio/docs/users_guide/extending.rst

       the auto_highlight_occurrences plugin uses this to indicate that the matches come from the cross-references engine.

-    * :guilabel:`Search results highlighting`

-      Color for highlighting the search results within the text of editors.

   * :guilabel:`Ada`

     .. index:: Ada